 7. Also buy a couple of basic bite alarms

-If you are fishing with more than one rod and/or in poor light conditions, electronic bite alarms will be your best friends when it comes to bite detection.
+If you are fishing with more than one rod and/or in poor light conditions, electronic bite alarms will be your best friend when it comes to bite detection.

 8. Use wire leaders

-The very best choice for pike leaders are, without a doubt, wire traces.
-If you are using wire, the risk of a bite off is extremely low, always!
+The very best choice for pike leaders is, without a doubt, wire traces.
+If you are using wire, the risk of a bite-off is extremely low, always!

 I recommend using modern titanium leader material, as it is ultra-strong and very soft and smooth.
 This type of wire can be used both for lures and baitfish.

-In fact, it is so soft that you can literally knot it, which erases the need for loops and crimps all together!
+In fact, it is so soft that you can literally knot it, which erases the need for loops and crimps altogether!
 Personally, I find this very convenient and time-saving!

-For pike, you should use a wire leader of at least 25-30lb test that have a minimum length of 10 inches for spin fishing and 15 inches for live and dead baiting.
+For pike, you should use a wire leader of at least 25-30lb test that has a minimum length of 10 inches for spin fishing and 15 inches for live and dead baiting.